This simple Vegan Strawberry Shortcake is made with cream biscuits, fresh strawberries, and coconut whipped cream for an easy springtime dessert.

 Vegan Strawberry Shortcake

 - 2 can full fat coconut, solids only

 - 1 teaspoon vanilla extract

-To make coconut whipped cream, whip up coconut solids with a hand held mixer.
-Add powdered sugar and vanilla extract and whipped until coconut cream is similar in texture to whipped cream.
+- To make coconut whipped cream, whip up coconut solids with a handheld mixer.
+Add powdered sugar and vanilla extract and whipped until the coconut cream is similar in texture to whipped cream.